-11 Healthy Habits to Follow for If You Want to Have a Long Life
+11 Healthy Habits for a Long Life

 Fifteen years ago I was being driven around Cardiff by a Welsh taxi driver who was intelligent, fit and healthy.
 He was around 80 years old and I asked him to share some tips with me to having a long and happy life.
 To that, he only said: “Don't eat an English breakfast.”